Court-Connected Dispute Resolution

 Cape Mediation is a Supreme Judicial Court-approved program sanctioned by the Massachusetts District Courts.
 Since 1989, we have provided quality court-based mediation to the communities of Barnstable and Nantucket Counties and supported our courts in their work to solve challenging conflicts and resolve disputes.
 We generally service 750 cases a year, with an overall agreement rate of 80%.

-Cape Mediation provides no-fee consumer issues mediation services in a Summary Process Mediation Program in Barnstable, Falmouth, and Orleans.
-We offer a Small Claims Mediation Program in Barnstable, Falmouth, Nantucket, and Orleans.
+Cape Mediation provides no-fee services in our Summary Process Mediation Program (landlord-tenant matters) and in our Small Claims Mediation Program in the district courts of Barnstable, Falmouth, and Orleans.

 Cape Mediation offers the parties the opportunity to discuss their cases in a safe, neutral, and structured way.